anthcp/Allstar-using-dahdi-Arch-4x/README.md

 Works great on a Raspberry PI 2 but does also work on the slower models if USB sound is only used on Transmit or no USB sound is used at all. (e.g Slower Raspberry PI's dont have the CPU power to do all the DSP work for the USB audio.)

-Need to load pre-requisite packages with pacman e.g pacman -S svn wget libusb-compat
+Need to load pre-requisite packages with pacman e.g pacman -S svn wget libusb-compat binutils lrzip autoconf libnewt libxml2

 Due to upgrades to pacman (4.2) you need to load .xz package using "pacman -U --force <package name> at the moment.